Yspyridis/binary_classification_app/README.md

 ## How It Works

-The lie detection model is powered by the DistilBERT model, which is fine-tuned for binary classification on a curated dataset of defense arguments.
+The lie detection model is powered by the DistilBERT model, which is fine-tuned for binary classification on a curated dataset of statements.
 It also calculates the saliency of words in the input text to highlight the most important terms for the decision.

 ## Contributing